ivnsch/dart_copy_with_plugin/README.md

 # Dart copyWith plugin

-This plugin autogenerates a `copyWith` implementation for Dart classes in Android Studio.
+Generates a `copyWith` implementation for Dart classes in IntelliJ / Android Studio.

 Instructions: